Dallas Cowboys News: Dez Bryant Trolls Former Team After Loss To Carolina Panthers

 — Dez Bryant (@DezBryant) September 9, 2018

 The Dallas Cowboys suffered an opening season loss to the Carolina Panthers, but there is still a long way to go and nothing saying they won’t rebound.
 It was obvious that the players and coaches were not thrilled with the outcome, but one former player had a lot of laughs at their expense.
-Dez Bryant may have spent Sunday evening trolling the Cowboys, but he will likely have more fun if lining up against them with another NFL team.
+Dez Bryant may have spent Sunday evening trolling the Cowboys, but he will likely have more fun lining up against them with another NFL team.